 - Do you have a good working team?

-- Do you have an exit strategy for your business?
+- Is there an exit strategy in place for your business?

 - Do you have a buy or sell agreement or plans to bring in future buyers?

 - Are you using the right tools and outsourcing to improve profitability?

 - Are you maximizing all deductions available to the business?

 - Do you have plans should in case a key employee or you die/become disabled?

 - Are you considering a building for your business instead of paying rent?

 The whole essence of this is to achieve your financial goals and maximize the amount you take out of the business while providing the necessary investment back into the business.

 Step Seven – Other Areas of Your Plan to Consider

 This is the last and seventh step of Seven Steps to Financial Independence.
 Planning cash flow can at times be a difficult task.
 However, having a clearer picture of expenses now and in the future can ensure a successful retirement.
 Therefore, you need to be able to determine your personal income needs and cash flow.